 When Graduation Alliance launched its ENGAGE Attendance Recovery Program in 2020, we created a resource library for our Academic Success Coaches to use with their students.
-This general list of resources has been a great tool for our team because it provides quick access to resources and community organizations that can help students with academic and social-emotional needs.
+This general list of resources has been a great tool for our team because it provides quick access to resources and community organizations that can help students with academic needs and life challenges.

 We use this resource library with every student who signs up for ENGAGE, but we encourage you to build your own district resource library if you don’t already have one.
 Here’s how to do just that.